Ponta Delgada: Climate

-Ponta Delgada has a mild maritime climate, which, according to Köppen, straddles a Mediterranean and a humid subtropical climate (Csa / Cfa).
-It has warm summers, with moderate precipitation, and mild, wet winters.
+According to the Köppen climate classification, Ponta Delgada has a hot-summer Mediterranean climate (Köppen:Csa).
+It has warm dry summers, with moderate precipitation, and mild, wet winters.
 Much like the rest of the Azores, the city is shaped by the Gulf Stream, and consequently has a narrow temperature variation.
 Mean temperatures vary between 14.5 C in the winter to around 22 C in the summer and daytime highs vary between 17 C in the winter to 25 C in the summer.
 The average annual relative humidity is around 80%, which may influence the perceived temperature by a few degrees in the warmer months.
 Temperatures above 30 C, or below 4 C have never been registered.
+The strong influence of the Atlantic Ocean produces significant seasonal lag.
+On average, the coolest month is February, while the warmest month is August, as well as September, October, November and December each having warmer weather compared to July, June, May and April respectively.

-The Gulf Stream also contributes to an unstable weather that varies greatly during autumn and spring, making weather forecasting on a daily basis difficult.
+The Gulf Stream also contributes to unstable weather that varies greatly during autumn and spring, making weather forecasting on a daily basis difficult.
 Winters are generally milder and summers are generally humid when compared to those of continental Portugal.
 Its location is one of the limits for pressure measurement to verify the North Atlantic Oscillation (NAO).